-Kai Hattendorf is managing director of UFI, The Global Association for the exhibitions industry.
+Kai Hattendorf is managing director and CEO of UFI, The Global Association of the Exhibition Industry.

 The exhibition industry has seen huge growth in the past 20 years, driven by economic growth around the world, as the global economy expanded at the fastest pace in recorded history.
 This happened in part, as a recent article in the British Guardian pointed out, thanks to greater freedom of movement for goods, capital and people.
 Essentially, globalisation has boosted the growth of living standards for millions of people around the world.
 And our industry, providing the market places for international trade all around the world, played a vital role in this.